manoharan-lab/holopy/docs/source/users/basics.rst

 Overview
 --------

-Holopy is divided into a number of packages that each serve specific purposes
+HoloPy is divided into a number of packages that each serve specific purposes

 Core